 |Location:||Seattle University Bannan Building, Room 501|

-Please contact Valerie Niemiec at email@example.com or (206) 296-5802 to register for the Seattle University TOEFL exam.
+Please email Valerie Niemiec or call her at (206) 296-5802 to register for the Seattle University TOEFL exam.

 Seattle University allows students to use college-level English composition I and II to satisfy English proficiency.
 To meet this requirement, students must meet the following criteria:

 Seattle University reserves the ability to require English proficiency testing should it be deemed necessary.